What GLP-1 Medications Help With, And What Your Body Still Needs From You

 “If I regain when I stop, the meds didn’t work.”

-Some weight fluctuation can happen.
-That’s biology.
+Some weight fluctuation can happen, and that does not automatically mean the medication failed.
 Bodies have patterns and set points.
-What protects your progress are the habits you build while the medication is helping you.
-Those are what stay with you.
+What helps protect your progress long term are the habits you build while the medication is helping you.
+Those habits are what stay with you whether you continue GLP-1s long term, lower your dose, or eventually stop taking them.

 Resources